 - The following conversation happens after Clady notices that the foil she gave Sam before a battle has morphed into an easier to wield broadsword:Clady: Sam, where'd you get that sword?

 Clady: I gave you a fencing foil, not a broadsword.

 Clady: Yeah, never mind.
 I'm going to stop asking questions like that.

 - When Mesmerus tells the group that he's giving them time off for Spring Break, and then proves that he is in fact knowledgable about the concept, this trope is the only possible way to describe their reaction.

 - Humans Through Alien Eyes: Remember those Eldritch Abomination enemies whose appearance Mesmerus censored so the group wouldn't mentally shut down as soon as they look at them?
 Well, those "abominations" are terrified of these strange creatures called humans and see themselves as frantically fighting for their lives when a group of humans start killing them off in ones and twos, Slasher Movie style.
 The group is horrified to realize this, and refuses to continue slaughtering them for the amusement of Mesmerus.
-Mesmerus is not pleased at this revolt, and stops even pretending to be on their side.
+Mesmerus is not pleased at this revolt, and stops even pretending to be on their side as a result.

 - Idiosyncratic Episode Naming: The story is divided into 6 Chapters, each of which is named after a part of the college experience.
 (For example: recruiting, midterms, spring break, finals, etc.)

 - I Just Want to Be Normal: Val tries to take this approach for awhile after first getting her powers, but the situation doesn't exactly accommodate her.